-- 1) Kneehill and Wheatland agree to create a body known as the Intermunicipal Committee (hereinafter referred to as "the Committee"). - 2) The Committee will work together in good faith to share information about business that is of mutual interest to each municipality. - 3) The Committee will meet on an as-needed basis, and will share information and provide feedback on intermunicipal or multi-jurisdictional opportunities and issues.
-Topics may include planning policy, service delivery, or other matters that the Committee deems necessary.
+1) Wheatland and Rocky View agree to create a body known as the Intermunicipal Committee (hereinafter referred to as "the Committee").

-- 4) The Committee shall consist of: two Councillors from Kneehill, two Councillors from Wheatland, and an alternate from each municipality. - 5) The CAOs or designates of both municipalities will be advisory staff to the Committee and are responsible for developing agendas and recommendations on all matters and for forwarding all outcomes from the Committee to their respective Councils. - 6) Meetings of the Committee can be called by either party whose Councillors or CAO are members of the Committee to this Agreement by requesting a meeting via electronic mail.
-The parties shall jointly determine a meeting date within thirty (30) days of the receipt of the request.
+- 2) The Committee will work together in good faith to share information about business that is of mutual interest to each municipality. - 3) The Committee will meet as necessary, and will share information and provide feedback on intermunicipal or multi-jurisdictional opportunities and issues.
+Topics may include planning policy, service delivery, or other matters that the Committee deems necessary. - 4) The Committee shall consist of four members: two Councillors from Wheatland and two Councillors from Rocky View. - 5) Meetings of the Committee can be called by either party to this Agreement by requesting a meeting via electronic mail.
+The parties shall jointly determine a meeting date within thirty (30) days of the receipt of the request. - 6) The CAOs or designates of both municipalities will be advisory staff to the Committee and are responsible for developing agendas and recommendations on all matters and for forwarding all outcomes from the Committee to their respective Councils.